Xiangjie-Kong/Xiangjie-Kong.github.io/_pages/about.md

 ***Two lower boundedness-preservity auxiliary variable methods for a phase-field model of 3D narrow volume reconstruction*** was accepted by ***Communications in Nonlinear Scienceand Numerical Simulation***, a JCR Q1 top 10% journal, and Kong was the first author of the paper.

+In this paper, corresponding author **Prof. Junxiang Yang** proposed the numerical method, and **Kong** contributed all the numerical tests and paper writing as the first author.

+We Proposed